STU/QCD Correspondence: Thermodynamics

 where the horizon radius in terms of the temperature obtained from the relation (18) as the following,

-The free energy in this case vanishes, hence partition function derived as one ($Z=1$), and the total energy becomes $E=Ts=\frac{r_{h}^{2}}{R^{5}}(2r_{h}^{2}+q)$.
-In the Fig. 3 we plot the specific heat in terms of the temperature (solid line of the Fig. 3).\\ \textbf{(ii) $\mathbf{q_{1}=q_{2}=q, q_{3}=0}$:} In that case the specific heat (21) reduced to the following expression,
+The free energy in this case vanishes, hence partition function has unit value ($Z=1$), and the total energy becomes $E=Ts=\frac{r_{h}^{2}}{R^{5}}(2r_{h}^{2}+q)$.
+In the Fig. 3 we plot the specific heat in terms of the temperature (solid line of the Fig. 3).